 - An annual performance review of each Board, its committees, each Chair and individual directors.
-This is conducted either internally through a process of questionnaires and/or face-to-face meetings and Board discussion, or with the assistance of an external facilitator. - The performance of directors nominating for election/ re-election at the next AGM is also assessed through discussion at Board meetings in the absence of the relevant director, to determine whether the Board will endorse the director's election/re-election. - An induction program for directors. - Access by directors to continuing education to update and enhance their skills and knowledge.
-This includes regular in-house briefing sessions on emerging issues for the business, relevant regulatory and governance developments, and general business issues relevant to Atlas Arteria.
+This is conducted either internally through a process of questionnaires and/or face-toface meetings and Board discussion, or with the assistance of an external facilitator, or through a combination of both. - The performance of directors nominating for election/re-election at the next AGM is also assessed through discussion at Board meetings in the absence of the relevant director, to determine whether the relevant Board will endorse the director's election/re-election. - An induction program for new directors is established and undertaken when a director joins the Boards. - Access by directors to continuing education to update and enhance their skills and knowledge.
+This includes regular inhouse briefing sessions on emerging issues for the business, relevant regulatory and governance developments, and general business issues relevant to Atlas Arteria.

-This year's annual performance review of the Boards, committees and directors was conducted using an external consultant for Board and committee review, whilst individual director reviews have been conducted internally through questionnaires, meetings with the Chairs and Board discussion.
+This year's annual performance review of the Boards and committees was conducted using an external consultant for the Board and committee review, whilst individual director reviews have been conducted internally through questionnaires, meetings with the Chairs and discussion by the Boards.

-The outcomes and recommendations of the 2022 review will be considered by the Boards in the first quarter of 2023 and will include the development of action plans to address key recommendations.
+The outcomes and recommendations of the 2023 review are being considered by the Boards and will include the development of action plans to address key recommendations.
 Feedback obtained during the review process concerning the performance of individual directors is discussed separately between the Chair and each director (and in the case of the Chairs, between the ATLIX Chair and the ATLAX Chair).

-b) Executive Team performance
+(b) Executive Team performance

 At the commencement of the financial year, the Boards set the Key Performance Indicators (KPIs) for the CEO, and the CEO, in consultation with the Boards, sets the KPIs for each member of the Executive Team.
 Regular feedback on performance is provided to the CEO and Executive Team throughout the year.

 At the end of the financial year, the CEO and each member of the Executive Team have their performance assessed against these KPIs and other relevant matters.

-The formal performance review process has been completed for 2022 and more information in relation to the outcomes of the process for Executive Team members who are key management personnel can be found in the 2022 Remuneration Report at pages 48 to 69 of the 2022 Annual Report.
+The formal performance review process has been completed for 2023 and more information in relation to the outcomes of the process for Executive Team members who are key management personnel can be found in the 2023 Remuneration Report at pages 56 to 84 of the 2023 Annual Report.

-1.9 Director induction and professional development
+1.11 Director induction and professional development

-The Nomination and Governance Committees oversee the induction procedures for new directors and the program for the ongoing training and education of directors.
+The Nomination and Governance Committee oversees the induction procedures for new directors and the program for the ongoing training and education of directors.